plone/training/mastering_plone/api.rst

 The most important tool nowadays for plone developers is the add-on `plone.api <http://docs.plone.org/develop/plone.api/docs/index.html>`_ that covers 20% of the tasks any Plone developer does 80% of the time.
 If you are not sure how to handle a certain task be sure to first check if plone.api has a solution for you.

-The api is divided in five sections.
+The API is divided in five sections.
 Here is one example from each:

 * `Content:` `Create content <http://docs.plone.org/develop/plone.api/docs/content.html#create-content>`_
 * `Portal:` `Send E-Mail <http://docs.plone.org/develop/plone.api/docs/portal.html#send-e-mail>`_